aFarkas/lazysizes/README.md

 </noscript>
 <img src="grey.jpg" data-src="image.jpg" class="lazyload" />
 ```

+Note: As an alternative to the noscript pattern also checkout the [noscript extension](plugins/noscript).

 ###[data-expand] attribute
 Normally lazySizes will expand the viewport area to lazy preload images/iframes which might become visible soon.
 This value can be adjusted using the ``expand`` option.